-Concentration?
+What determines blood alcohol concentration?
 BAC is determined by the amount of alcohol you drink (more alcohol means higher BAC), how fast you drink (faster drinking means higher BAC), and your weight (a small person doesn't have to drink as much to reach the same BAC).

-Alcohol and the Brain.
+Alcohol and the brain.
 Alcohol affects more and more of the brain as BAC builds up.
-The first part of the brain affected controls judgment and selfcontrol.
+The first part of the brain affected controls judgment and self-control.
 One of the bad things about this is it can keep drinkers from knowing they are getting drunk.
-And, of course, good judgment and self-control are absolutely necessary for safe driving.
+And, good judgment and self-control are absolutely necessary for safe driving.